bcumming/kb-poc/docs/index.md

-# CSCS Knowledge Base
+# CSCS Documentation

-Welcome to the CSCS Knowledge Base - the home of technical documentation for Alps.
+Welcome to the techincal documentation for Alps.

 <div class="grid cards" markdown>